awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-iam.md

 To use CloudWatch Application Insights, you must create an [Identity and Access Management \(IAM\) policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) and attach it to your IAM user identity\.
 The IAM policy defines the user permissions\.

 **To create an IAM policy using the console**
-To create an IAM policy using the IAM console, follow these steps\.
+To create an IAM policy using the IAM console, perform the following steps\.

 1. Go to the [IAM console](https://console.aws.amazon.com/iam/home)\.
 In the left navigation pane, select **Policies**\.